keikai/doc/dev-ref/Cell_Data.md

+---
+title: 'Cell Data'
+---

 # Access Cell Data

 There are 2 parts of information stored in cells, one is "data" and another is "style" which will be described in next section.
 In this section, we are going to introduce the "data" part.
 It stores the text you actually enter in a cell and the value being evaluated.
-To get "data" information, you must get
-<javadoc directory="keikai">io.keikai.api.Range</javadoc> first.
-Then,
-get <javadoc directory="keikai">io.keikai.api.model.CellData</javadoc>
-to obtain various data of a cell including its text, type, and value.
+To get "data" information, you must get`io.keikai.api.Range` first.
+Then, get `io.keikai.api.model.CellData` to obtain various data of a cell including its text, type, and value.

 {% highlight java linenos %}
 Range range = Ranges.range(spreadsheet.getSelectedSheet(),row,col);